 Tip for managers: Review and implement these staff communication strategies at your restaurant.

-Want to learn new hospitality skills?
+Want to learn or improve your hospitality skills?

-Typsy's got all the courses you need to start your journey on the right foot.
+Typsy has all the courses you need to start your journey on the right foot.

 Time management for Restaurant managers